 How Much Does Las Vegas Nightclub Bottle Service Cost?

-Las Vegas bottle service and table minimums are established one of two ways, or through a combination of both:
+Las Vegas bottle service and table minimums are established one of three ways, or through a combination of all:

 By Number Of People.
 “You must spend $__ per number of people at your table.”
 Which typically means one bottle per 3 people.
 On average bottles cost between $350 and $575 per bottle.

 Supply and demand.
 If a club is very busy because of a holiday weekend, special performer, or….. because it’s just busy, they will obviously want to sell table space to those who are willing to pay the most for it.
 In these cases, and especially for more in demand locations within the club (dancefloor tables, etc), pricing will fluctuate separately from the size of your group.
 “Dancefloor table start at $5,000 tonight.”